How to draw a roof with an architectural BIM design software and how to adapt the pitches?

 The great potential and the benefits that derive from the use of BIM software are becoming evermore evident to its users.
 A 360° solution that addresses design, construction estimating and photo-realistic renders now vitally important for those who constantly pushed towards technological innovation.

-The building industry professional can now go in that direction and take advantage of advanced BIM software design tools that can simplify the modelling processes behind even the most complex of projects and easily produce the entire set of construction documents together with media illustrations with the use of models to create 3D visuals.
+The building industry professional can now go in that direction and take advantage of the best BIM software that can simplify the modelling processes behind even the most complex of projects and easily produce the entire set of construction documents together with media illustrations with the use of models to create 3D visuals.

 This obviously means that you can create detailed projects in a fraction of the time necessary compared to classic “CAD” based procedures.
 Just imagine the amount of time saved when the change in a single detail, is automatically re-aligned in all relevant drawings throughout the entire project revision.